Pricing and Valuation under the Real-World Measure: Motivation

-Similarly, one can find a plethora of definitions of market efficiency \citep{Sewell2011a}.
-The classic approach to the Efficient-Market Hypothesis \citep{Fama1965,FFJR1969,Fama1970,Latham1986,Malkiel1992,Samuelson1965} is based on the \textit{fair-game model} \citep{Fama1970}.
-Unfortunately, this model suffers from a serious drawback, i.e., the \textit{joint-hypothesis problem} \citep{CLM1997,Fama1991}.
+Similarly, one can find a plethora of definitions of market efficiency \citep[see, e.g.,][]{Fama1965,Fama1970,FFJR1969,Latham1986,Malkiel1992,Samuelson1965}.
+The classic approach to the Efficient-Market Hypothesis is based on the fair-game model \citep{Fama1970}.
+Unfortunately, this model suffers from a serious drawback, i.e., the joint-hypothesis problem \citep{CLM1997,Fama1991}.
 For this reason, I rely on another concept which I call ``market sensitivity.''
-A financial market is said to be \textit{sensitive} if and only if $\textbf{E}$ is $\P$-immersed in $\textbf{F}$.
+A financial market is said to be \textit{sensitive} to $\textbf{F}$ if and only if $\textbf{E}$ is $\P$-immersed in $\textbf{F}$.
 This is a rigorous definition of informational efficiency in terms of martingale theory.
-Put another way, in a sensitive market the evolution of asset prices ``fully reflects'' or ``rapidly adjusts to'' the information flow $\textbf{F}\,$.
+Put another way, in a sensitive market, the evolution of asset prices ``fully reflects'' or ``rapidly adjusts to'' the information flow $\textbf{F}$.
 In Section \ref{Sec.: Sensitivity} I show that the concept of market sensitivity is intimately connected to different notions of the Efficient-Market Hypothesis.
-Nevertheless, it does not require the market to be a fair game and thus, in contrast to the classic approach to market efficiency, it does not suffer from the joint-hypothesis problem.
+Nevertheless, sensitivity does not require that the market is a fair game and thus, in contrast to the classic approach to market efficiency, it does not suffer from the joint-hypothesis problem (see Section \ref{Sec.: The Classic Approach to Market Efficiency}).

-A financial market is said to be \textit{arbitrage free} if and only if there is \textit{no free lunch with vanishing risk} (NFLVR) and \textit{no dominance} (ND) based on $\textbf{F}$.
-Due to the 1\textsuperscript{st} Fundamental Theorem of Asset Pricing (FTAP), the NFLVR condition alone only guarantees that there exists an equivalent probability measure $\Q$ such that each discounted price process is a \emph{local} $\Q$-martingale with respect to $\textbf{F}$ \citep{DS1994}. \citet{JL2012} prove that in every simple market with finite lifetime, the additional ND condition turns the discounted price processes into $\Q$-martingales with respect to $\textbf{F}$.
+A financial market is said to be \textit{arbitrage free} if and only if there is no free lunch with vanishing risk (NFLVR) and no dominance (ND) with respect to the information flow $\textbf{F}$.
+Due to the 1\textsuperscript{st} Fundamental Theorem of Asset Pricing (FTAP), the NFLVR condition alone only guarantees that there exists an equivalent probability measure $\Q$ such that each discounted price process is a \emph{local} $\Q$-martingale with respect to $\textbf{F}$ \citep{DS1994}. \citet{JL2012} prove that, in every simple market with finite lifetime, the additional ND condition turns the discounted price processes into $\Q$-martingales with respect to $\textbf{F}$.
 Conversely, if a simple market with finite lifetime contains an equivalent martingale measure $\Q$ with respect to $\textbf{F}$, it must be arbitrage free.
 This result is referred to as the 3\textsuperscript{rd} FTAP \citep{Jarrow2012}.
-I extend the 3\textsuperscript{rd} FTAP to financial markets with infinite lifetime.
+In this work, I extend the 3\textsuperscript{rd} FTAP to financial markets with infinite lifetime.